kier23/Cozy-Cup-Coffee/README.md

 # Cozy-Cup-Coffee

 ## Project Description
-<p>Cozy Cup Cafe: Sip, Relax, Enjoy!
+<p>Cozy Cup Coffee: Chase away the chill with cozy vibes!

 Discover a haven of warmth at Cozy Cup Cafe, where every sip is a moment of bliss.
 Immerse yourself in our inviting ambiance, savor artisanal brews, and indulge in delectable treats.
 Whether you're catching up with friends, working remotely, or simply seeking a cozy escape, our cafe is your perfect retreat.
 Join us for a delightful experience that goes beyond coffee—it's a moment of comfort in every cup.</p>
 ## Features